posmlab/getting-started/index.md

 We will often use a "Journal Club" as a format for sharing and discussing scientific papers.
 Aptly described as a "nerdy book club" by Prof. Mendelson in Engineering, Journal Clubs are a great way to ensure that you are sharpening your ability to read primary literature.
 If you haven't done this before, check out [5 quick tips for your first JC](https://irp.nih.gov/blog/post/2015/03/5-tips-for-journal-club-first-timers).

 At some point, it will come time for you to write-up your work.
 Remember that the main product of academic research is a scientific paper.
 If you think about (and actively work on) writing a paper based on your work, it can more effectively direct your efforts.
 Although it is written about chemistry research, this guide to [Writing a Paper](https://onlinelibrary.wiley.com/doi/epdf/10.1002/adma.200400767) is a good read.
+The paper [Ten simple rules for structuring papers](https://drive.google.com/open?id=1MhWdkKU8fZdQCGuZeNGkKw2upg0uHdhk) has some helpful tips as well.